Next Time You See Me

 "Next Time You See Me" is a blues song written by Earl Forest and Bill Harvey, originally recorded in 1956 by Junior Parker (as "Little Junior Parker" as he was then known).
 The song was Parker's first record chart appearance after joining Duke Records and one of his most successful singles in both the R&B and pop charts.
-"Next Time You See Me" has been performed and recorded by various blues and other artists.
+"Next Time You See Me" has been performed and recorded by various artists, such as the Grateful Dead.